Bathroom

 Custom shower layout

 One of the very few constraints you’ll have when customizing a walk-in shower (other than budget) is the master bathroom layout itself.
 Its dimensions and setup will force some decisions about the custom shower’s size, shape, and location.
-Given the number of choices you’ll be making otherwise, that may actually come as a relief!
+Given the number of choices you’ll be making otherwise, that may come as a relief!

 Size